rotdrop/nextcloud-roundcube/README.md

 ```

 Please note that you probably have `ProxyPreserveHost On` in the
 configuration for the push notifications service.
-If you try this then
-please first check the proxy settings independent from the us of it in
-this app, i.e. just open the proxied-location in you web-browser,
-log-in manually and check if it works.

 ##### Example for NGINX